nathan-barry/nathan.rs/content/posts/probability-distributions.md

 +++
 {{< katex >}}{{< /katex >}}

-*An overview of common discrete and continuous distributions found in probability and statistics.*
+> An overview of common discrete and continuous distributions found in probability and statistics, from Mark Maxwell's textbook, Probability & Statistics with Applications, Second Edition.